tf2-automatic/tf2-automatic/libs/tf2-format/README.md

 ### Item parsing

 For parsing items, e.g. econ items from inventories and trades, or TF2 items from the TF2 GC ([node-tf2](https://github.com/DoctorMckay/node-tf2)), use one of the implementations of the `Parser` class.
 For parsing econ items, use the [EconParser](./src/lib/parsing/econ) class.
 For parsing tf2 items, use the [TF2Parser](./src/lib/parsing/tf2) class.
+See [here](./src/lib/parsing/) for the item parser documentation.

 ### SKU